FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Always keep in mind that the fence you are building is meant to contain a dog, not to entertain a human.
 This means that you’re going to be prioritizing safety first and containment second, with aesthetics a distant last.
 If you have to sacrifice anything in this build, it really should be the way that the fencing looks.

 With this said, a DIY fence doesn’t have to look bad.
-Do some work investigating the types of fencing that work best in your type of yard and with your budget so that you can figure out something that will satisfy your dog’s needs as well as your own.
+I suggest you do some work investigating the types of fencing that work best in your type of yard and with your budget so that you can figure out something that will satisfy your dog’s needs as well as your own.
 If you’re willing to do your homework, you might find some surprising options that can help you to create the perfect fence for both of you.
 Sometimes an invisible fence is the better option.

 A Note on Containing Your Dog